Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

       __Note: The touch target for "X"__ is smaller than the minimal size of 44px because there is additional touch area outside the modal to accommodate for that.
 This allows more room for heading.

+      __Native Mobile Apps__

+      Use the native modal.
+The specs in this documentation is for responsive web mobile design.